Myanmar protests (2021–present): Background

 The 2021 Myanmar coup d'état began on the morning of 1 February 2021 when democratically elected members of Myanmar's ruling party, the National League for Democracy (NLD), were deposed by the Tatmadaw – Myanmar's military – which vested power in a stratocracy, the State Administration Council.
 The Tatmadaw declared a year-long state of emergency and declared power had been vested in Commander-in-Chief of Defence Services Min Aung Hlaing.
 The coup d'état occurred the day before the Parliament of Myanmar was due to swear in the members elected at the November 2020 general election, thereby preventing this from occurring.
 President Win Myint and State Counsellor Aung San Suu Kyi were detained, along with ministers and their deputies and members of Parliament.

+When the coup took place, a key source of mobilisation were industrial workers in Myanmar, who understood the coup as an event that would pave the way for greater worker exploitation and wage depression.
+Workers went on to form a key base from which the Spring revolution developed.
+However, the ability of workers in Myanmar to mobilise and resist against the coup, while not prevented outright, was weakened by the pre-coup democratic transition era.
+In this period, international financial institutions, foreign consultants, US-trained Burmese advisors, and Myanmar's governments (including the NLD), restricted the ability of workers, peasants, and students to organise.
+The effect of which was the limiting of the mass base that emerged after the coup in exchange for an investment friendly environment.

 The coup took place amid the COVID-19 pandemic.
 Myanmar was struggling with one of the most severe outbreaks in Southeast Asia, owing to its poor health infrastructure and ongoing internal conflict.
 The country had begun its COVID-19 vaccination deployment a few days before the coup.
 The country's economy had also been greatly affected by the pandemic, shrinking by 5% during 2020.